cpp-cat/livejazznear.me/README.md

 - Create a Venue profile page with user discussion and star rating

 ## Data Management Features
+- Master Artist, Venue and Event to avoid duplicates, link Artist playing in different bands
+- Crawl web to find Artist and Venue official website
 - Use google search to find official website of Artist and Venue
 - Master Artist and Venue - link same Artist playing in different bands
 - Investigate if need Akka Circuit Breaker pattern or supervision to DB agent